Robert Hamilton Bishop

-Robert Hamilton Bishop (July 26, 1777 in West Lothian, Scotland – April 29, 1855 in Pleasant Hill, Ohio) was a Scottish-American educator and Presbyterian minister who became the first president of Miami University in Oxford, Ohio.
+Robert Hamilton Bishop (July 26, 1777 – April 29, 1855) was a Scottish-American educator and Presbyterian minister who became the first president of Miami University in Oxford, Ohio.
 A professor of history and political science, he wrote about the history of the early churches in the United States, as well as theology.

 Early life and education

-Robert Hamilton Bishop, the son of William Bishop and his wife Margaret Hamilton, was born in Scotland to a highly religious farm family.
+Robert Hamilton Bishop, the son of William Bishop and his wife Margaret Hamilton, was born in West Lothian, Scotland to a highly religious farm family.

 When about seventeen years of age, Bishop started at the University of Edinburgh, where he graduated in 1798.
 When Bishop studied at Edinburgh, such distinguished scholars as David Hume, Adam Smith, Adam Ferguson, and Thomas Reid were part of the faculty.
 The two men who influenced Bishop the most were Rev. James Finlayson and the philosopher Dugald Stewart.

 Ordination and ministry

 From the University of Edinburgh, Bishop went to the Divinity Hall at Selkirk, and was licensed to preach by the Associate Burgher Presbytery of Perth in 1802.
 Dr. John M. Mason of New York visited the Burgher Synod of Scotland on a recruiting trip as commissioner of the Associate Reformed Presbyterian Synod of North America.